decentraland/adr/content/ADR-202-linked-wearables.md

     }
   }
 ```
 - **Owns any item from a range of items within a specified NFT collection**: Any user who owns an item with an id between `10` and `20` from the collection `0xabcdefabcdefabcdefabcdefabcdefabcdefabcdef` on `mainnet` will be granted with this wearable.
+Both boundaries of the range are included, so a user owning nft with id `20` will receive the wearable.
 ```
   {
     "mappings": {